TimAstier/kewenlab-client/README.md

 - [x] Auto-save after change.
 - [x] Serve the app with different strategy to handle refresh.
 - [x] Debug mode.
+- [x] Back to create-react-app with no config.
+- [ ] Correct handling of environvment vars.
 - [ ] NotSaved / saving / saved states
 - [ ] Confirmation to leave if note saved
 - [ ] Refactor chars/words components/containers codes into one.
 Maybe use this: https://facebook.github.io/react/docs/higher-order-components.html